Bit-Research/Object_Detect_Visually_Impaired/README.md

 Find the object and tell their name via audio for visually imparied one
 $ git clone https://github.com/anandg-embedd/object_detect_visually_impared_one.git  #it is used to clone the code from the repository to your monitor

+# Test the Camera
 $libcamera-hello --list-cameras                                                      #for finding the pi camera is enabled or not in the raspberry pi

 $vcgencmd get_camera                                                                 #if the command been fetched then, it must reply          supported=1 detected=1, libcamera interfaces=1; But normally for new edition raspberry pi 3b+ its already their as inbuilt to the hardware system

 $ libcamera-still -o test.jpg                                                        #This command helps to execute the pi camera to take a snapshot and named as test.jpg

+# Update OS
 $ sudo apt update                                                                    #to update the OS for any installation

 $ sudo apt upgrade -y                                                                #This is for upgrade the os after the installation

 $ sudo apt full-upgrade -y                                                            #This is for upgrade the os after the installation

-$ nano camera_test.py                                                                 #To enter into the editor file camera_test.py page and                                                                                   can edit or fetch the code
+$ sudo apdate

+# Camera Installation

-$ sudo apt install picamera2
+$ sudo apt install -y python3-picamera2

+# Virtual env creation

-$ python3 -m venv myenv                                                               #To create a Virtual environment we use this cmd
+$python3 -m venv myenv --system-site-packages                                        #To create a Virtual environment we use this cmd

 $ source /home/pi/myenv/bin/activate

-$python3 -m venv myenv --system-site-packages

-$ git pull origin main
+# Run Code

 $ cd object_detect_visually_impared_one/